X's Grok chatbot now directs election queries to Vote.gov

 The AI chatbot falsely claimed ballot deadlines had passed in nine states.

 Misinformation is all over the internet, including the — at times — chaos that is X (formerly Twitter).
 AI bots have a habit of adding to it.
-Now, with barely two months left until the presidential election, an update to Grok, X's premium chatbot, could curve some of it (after being called out for said election misinformation).
+Now, with barely two months left until the presidential election, an update to Grok, X's premium chatbot, could curb some of it (after being called out for said election misinformation).
 Grok will now direct anyone with an election-related query to Vote.org, a non-partisan website operated through a partnership between the US government, the US Election Assistance Commission and the Cybersecurity and Infrastructure Security Agency.

 The catalyst for change came on July 21, only hours after President Biden announced his decision not to seek reelection, when Grok falsely posted that the ballot deadline had passed in nine states, implying officials couldn't change the democratic candidate.
 Minnesota Secretary of State Steve Simon had staff attempt to contact X about the error, to which they received the response, "Busy now, please check back later."
 Grok continued to share the response for ten days.